Darialyphia/convex-vue-vite-template/README.md

   - `useAction`
   - `useConvex`: if you need to use the ConvexVueClient cirectly
   - `useConvexAuth`: if you used the `auth0` option in the plugin, it will return you the loading and authenticated state.
 For additional auth utilities like login, logout, user etc, please use `useAuth0` from `@auth0/auth0-vue`
   - `<EnsureAuthenticated />` helper component to display things only when the user is logged in.
-Takes a `loading` and `fallback` slots
+Takes a `loading` and `fallback` slots.
+The default slot receives the connected user object as slot props

 This branch adds a lot of other stuff for better DX and overall more batteries included